ScenarioFactory/Specflow-Samples/README.md

 **AutoWorkshop.Specs.Stateless** - sample tests using a stateless step file approach to allow maximum step re-use by non-programming QAs.
 See thoughts below.

-**AutoWorkshop.Specs** - sample tests with highly readable Gherkin using stateful steps.
+**AutoWorkshop.Specs** - sample web and non-UI tests with highly readable Gherkin using stateful steps.

 ### SpecFlow test suite principles